 Here’s a few of our favourite Work Wellbeing Organisation Tips:

-Clear out a filing cabinet – or purchase a new one with at least 3 draws!
-(If a filing cabinet takes up to much space – consider an under desk pedestal) Separate your work load into a 3 draw process :
+- Clear out a filing cabinet – or purchase a new fresh 2 Drawer File cabinet (If a filing cabinet takes up to much space – consider an under desk pedestal) Separate your work load into a draw process :

 (If you have a 4 draw filing cabinet or storage system – you could potentially utilise the top 1st drawer as New In)